LuisAhumadaMartens/GBA-Portfolio/README.md

 The goal of this project is to create an interactive hub world in the form of a virtual office.
 By exploring the office, the player can interact with objects that showcase my skills, accomplishments, and past work.
 The office will also serve as a portal to various mini-game demos.

-## Current Status: 🚧 Building the Foundation
+## Current Status: :construction: Building the Foundation :construction:

 The project is currently in the initial construction phase, focused on building the core engine and the office hub.